Haw Par Villa: great and amusing for the adults, slightly scary for young children. We take a hike in this oddball place.

 “It’s been 20 years since I went to Haw Par Villa and I remember how meh I was about the Courts of Hell and everything else in the park.
 I mean, I get why some parents might use it as an opportunity to discipline a kid but it really is such a strange park…”

-As an adult making my first visit to this outlandish theme park of sorts, I was fascinated with the macabre and camp factor of the exhibit.
-There’s a place in hell for everyone, basically – it’s very specific – from tax evaders and exam cheaters to tomb raiders (sorry Lara Croft) and ‘money lenders who charge exorbitant rates’ (all the banks, watch out).
+As an adult making the first visit to this outlandish theme park, you’ll be fascinated with the macabre and camp factor of the exhibit.
+There’s a place in hell for everyone!
+The crimes and punishments are very specific – from tax evaders and exam cheaters to tomb raiders (sorry, Lara Croft) and ‘money lenders who charge exorbitant rates’ (all the banks, watch out).

 Moving on from hell…

-And when it’s not focused on the gruesome ways you’ll suffer in hell, the other statues and fixtures in the park are worth checking out too.
-From vices and virtues of Buddhism to various animals (koalas, seals, rats and snakes) with strange expressions, and even mermaids (which are actually part of Chinese mythology from 4 BC!), it was an enlightening experience to stroll around the park.
+Done looking at the gruesome ways you’ll suffer in hell?
+The other statues and fixtures in the park are worth checking out too.
+Displays include the vices and virtues of Buddhism and various animals (koalas, seals, rats and snakes) with strange expressions.
+You’ll even see mermaids (which are actually part of Chinese mythology from 4BC!).
+It’s an enlightening experience to stroll around the park.